CyberOoops/TranAD/README.md

 A gpu implementation, using SMD, SWaT, WADI

 You can directly run model on SMD.
 First preprocess SMD datasets, then run main.py following below.
+To run all datasets in SMD, a shell script `run_SMD.sh` is provided.

 rewrite preprocessing for SWaT and WADI.
 To run TranAD on these two datasets, you need to download the latest dataset from itrust and put it under ../datasets/SWaT or ../datasets/WADI.